tt-isv-org/scc/tutorial/index.md

     * Use fsGroup 5555 to allow read/write on a volume
     * Use supplemental groups 5777 and 5888

-1. We allowed security context constraint validation to fail using the default service account and restricted SCC.
+1. We allowed security context constraint validation to fail using the default service account and restricted SCC (because we did not have permission to do all those things yet), and we learned how to find the error message.

 1. We created an SCC with the permissions we needed.

 1. We created a service account and assigned the SCC to it

+1. We were successful in creating a pod/container with the security context settings that we wanted.

+### Next steps?

+1. Try a similar exercise using an image of your own application or a 3rd-party application that you use.

+1. Experiment with other security context and SCC settings.

+1. Learn to give your workloads the least permissions necessary to do their work.